ying-tang/help-documentation/_heat/using-ucd-ucdp.md

 dateAdded: June 7, 2016
 ---

-**IBM UrbanCode Deploy with Patterns** (UCDP) is an environment management and deployment solution that you can use to deploy applications to multiple clouds, and manage their lifecycles.
+**IBM Urban Code Deploy with Patterns** (UCDP) is an environment management and deployment solution that you can use to deploy applications to multiple clouds, and manage their lifecycles.

-Whereas UCDP provides a graphic and text editor for you to design, test, and promote your full-stack environments, **IBM UrbanCode Deploy** (UCD) is a more complete solution that helps you fully configure your components.
+Whereas UCDP provides a graphic and text editor for you to design, test, and promote your full-stack environments, **IBM Urban Code Deploy** (UCD) is a more complete solution that helps you fully configure your components.

 The Heat engine with IBM Bluemix Private Cloud can interact with UCDP and UCD.
 If you have UCDP and UCD installed on your instance, you can establish a secured connection from your instance to the Heat engine, and then deploy an application quickly on your instance through UCDP and UCD.